Iceland in April: Things to Do, Weather, and Northern Lights

 - Recommended April Itineraries

-In our ultimate guide, find out all you need to know about Iceland in April.
-We’re answering all the frequently asked questions: Do you want to know what the weather is like in April?
+Find out all you need to know about Iceland in April.
+What is the weather like in April?
 Will there still be snow?
-What activities can you do?
+What activities can you do in April?
 Is it possible to see the northern lights?
 Is April a good time to visit Iceland?
-What’s Iceland like in April?

 In April, the birds begin to chirp, the ice thaws, and the landscape gets greener.
 The days grow longer, temperatures start to rise, and rainfall lessens.
-However, April weather in Iceland is incredibly erratic, and although the flowers have begun to bloom, snow is always around the corner.
+However, April weather in Iceland can be incredibly erratic, and although the flowers have begun to bloom, snow is always around the corner.

-Because of that, you should prepare for anything—a good rule when visiting Iceland regardless of the month.
-Winter might still hold some attraction in its grip, but traveling to sites like the Golden Circle, the south coast, and the Snaefellsnes peninsula should be relatively easy.
+Because of that, you should prepare for anything—a good rule when visiting Iceland, regardless of the month.
+A few winter activities become unavailable in April, but traveling to sites like the Golden Circle, the south coast, and the Snaefellsnes peninsula should be relatively easy.

-- Find out How to Drive the Golden Circle
+- Read more: How to Drive the Golden Circle

 April traditionally brings forth an array of festivals and activities that celebrate the coming spring and bid farewell to the long dark winter.